The high type quadratic Siegel disks are Jordan domains: Introduction

-The main breakthrough was made by Petersen and Zakeri in 2004.
+An important breakthrough was made by Petersen and Zakeri in 2004.
 They proved that for almost all irrational number $\alpha$, the boundary of the Siegel disk of the quadratic polynomial $P_\alpha$ is a Jordan curve \cite{PZ04}.
-We refer these irrational numbers the \emph{PZ type}, i.e. $\log a_n=\MO(\sqrt{n})$ as $n\to\infty$, where $a_n$ is the $n$-th digit of the continued fraction expansion of $\alpha$.
-Recently, Zhang generalized this result to all polynomials and to the sine family \cite{Zha14, Zha16}.
+We refer these irrational numbers the \emph{PZ type}, i.e., $\log a_n=\MO(\sqrt{n})$ as $n\to\infty$, where $a_n$ is the $n$-th digit of the continued fraction expansion of $\alpha$.
+Recently, Zhang generalized this result to all polynomials \cite{Zha14} and obtained the same result for the sine family \cite{Zha16}.

-0.2cm Suppose that the closure of the Siegel disk of $f$ is compactly contained in the domain of definition of $f$.
-One may wonder what phenomena near the boundary of a Siegel disk prevent $f$ from having a larger linearization domain.
-Obviously, the presence of periodic cycles near the boundary is one of the main reasons since the Siegel disks cannot contain any periodic points except the center itself.
-It was proved in \cite{AC14} that under some conditions on $\alpha$ every neighbourhood of the Siegel disk of $P_\alpha$ contains infinitely many cycles, which is similar to the small cycle property that prevents linearization (see \cite{Yoc88} and \cite{Per92}).
+Suppose the closure of the Siegel disk of $f$ is compactly contained in the domain of definition of $f$.
+One may wonder what phenomena near the boundary of a Siegel disk prevents $f$ from having a larger linearization domain.
+Obviously, the presence of periodic cycles near the boundary is one of the reasons since any Siegel disk cannot contain periodic points except the center itself.
+It was proved by Avila and Cheraghi that under some condition on $\alpha$ every neighborhood of the Siegel disk of $P_\alpha$ contains infinitely many cycles \cite{AC18}, which is similar to the small cycle property that prevents linearization (see \cite{Yoc88} and \cite{Per92}).

 On the other hand, note that any Siegel disk cannot contain a critical point.
-Therefore, the second question on the boundary of the Siegel disk is: \begin{ques} Does the boundary of a Siegel disk always contain a critical point? \end{ques} The answer is no. Ghys and Herman gave the first examples of polynomials having a Siegel disk whose boundary does not contain a critical point (see \cite{Ghy84}, \cite{Her86} and \cite{Dou87}).
+Hence the second question on the Siegel disk boundary is: Does the boundary of a Siegel disk always contain a critical point?
+The answer is no. Ghys and Herman gave the first examples of polynomials having a Siegel disk whose boundary does not contain a critical point (see \cite{Ghy84}, \cite{Her86} and \cite{Dou87}).